 Can I build an apartment to rent on the second floor of a one & half or two story garage?

-Check the zoning of your property to verify if you can have a detached apartment.
+Check the zoning of your property to verify if you can have a detached apartment or DADU.
 As long as the proper permits are obtained and the apartment passes all inspections for residential use during construction (Building, Electrical, Plumbing, Model Energy Code and Gas/Mechanical Codes) you should be allowed to rent out the second floor of a garage.
 You may be required to file a Restrictive Covenant.